ashgoodman/DAND-Titanic/README.md

-# dand-titanic
+Investigate a Dataset - Titanic

-Data Anlysis NanoDegeree P2 Investigate a Dataset
+Done for DAND Udacity